matthewlai/JaxVidFlow/README.md

 # JaxVidFlow
 Video processing pipeline using JAX.
-Especially suitable for experimenting with custom video processing operations, or integrating with machine learning systems.
+Especially suitable for experimenting with custom video processing operations.

 ## Why?
 * FFmpeg has done great things for the community over the past decades, and has been the go-to for automated video processing, but -